 Backpacking is ideal for going with the flow and doing what you want.
 It is a good idea, however, to book somewhere to stay before you get there.
 Women are often seen as easy targets for thefts or scams, but having somewhere to aim for when you arrive in a new place can help reduce the risk.
 We are often at our most vulnerable when arriving in a new place after a long journey.
 We may be disorientated, confused about the money or just plain tired.
 But having a hotel to go to makes life easier.
 You don’t have to stay there forever, but for one night it can be a great idea.

 Always remember that whatever might be the norm at home may not be the case abroad.
-For example, if you are travelling in a Muslim country, shorts and a crop top would not be considered appropriate clothing.
+For example, if you are traveling in a Muslim country, shorts and a crop top would not be considered appropriate clothing.
 Find out about the country you are planning to visit and take or be prepared to buy suitable clothes.
 This will not only make the women in that country more comfortable but will help avoid unwanted male attention.

-Women travelling without a man are, in many countries, a rare sight.
+Women traveling without a man are, in many countries, a rare sight.
 In some cultures, this is seen as a sign of sexual availability.
 Wearing the right clothes will help alleviate some of the problems but there are some things that you can do to further ensure your safety.
 One thing to do is avoid excessive eye contact.
 Ask local women what the norms are and try to stick to them.
-When travelling around, use reputable taxi or bus companies.
+When traveling around, use reputable taxi or bus companies.
 Asking locals can be useful.
 Don’t hitchhike under any circumstances.

 One way to avoid excessive male attention is to wear a wedding ring, even if you are not married.
 Being married in many cultures denotes that you are spoken for and discourages men from approaching you.
 This simple idea can make travelling much easier.